-How do I get my Billy to come in through the cat flap?
+How do I teach my cat to come in through the cat flap?
 We've had it a month and he goes out fine but won’t come in through it!

 This requires a lot of patience and some bribery with treats!

 Check first of all that there's easy access to the cat flap from the outside (eg do you need to add in a little step to make it easier?) and also whether there is a bit of cover nearby – using potted plants works well.
 Also check the environment that he is coming into and whether any changes are needed to make it more appealing.
-Then repeat the cat flap training of pinning the cat flap door opening inwards into the house, gradually lowering it so that Billy learns to push it open himself.
-Best of luck!
+Then repeat the cat flap training of pinning the cat flap door opening inwards into the house, gradually lowering it so that your cat learns to push it open himself.

 Cat flap training requires patience!
 Photo courtesy of Stephen Hanafin via flickr / Creative Commons

 We have just adopted a kitten, but our 18-month-old female cat is not too happy.
 Hissing and growling.
 We kept them apart for five days and introduced them yesterday.
 Our older cat swiped at the kitten.
 What would you suggest?
 We rubbed blankets on each of them and shared them.
 Thank you!